FlexMeasures/flexmeasures/documentation/api/simulation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 For markets, the time at which the market is cleared (i.e. when contracts are signed) determines the difference between an ex-post observation and an ex-ante forecast.
-For the KPX day-ahead auction this is every day at 3pm.
+For example, at the KPX day-ahead auction this is every day at 3pm.
 To post a forecast rather than an observation, simply increase the horizon.
 For example, a horizon of "PT57H" would denote a forecast of 24 hours ahead of clearing.